CHEWCHEWW/react-web-editor/README.md

 import { StyleEditorBlock, TextEditorBlock, ... } from "react-web-editor;
 ```

-or You can also import like this.
+or you can import as below

 ```
 import ReactWebEditor from "react-web-editor";